yunge20/eus-user-manual/src/user_manual.md

 The essence of DSL writing is that the user customizes one or more subclasses in the python file.
 The subclasses: three subclasses inherited from the Processor class inside Ks-SDK, borrowing the interface provided by the SDK and inherited attributes, in the process() function Realize custom functions in, such as:

-l Scene modification: users modify the content of the scene (furniture, lighting, etc.), modify camera information (including ordinary cameras and track cameras)
+- Scene modification: users modify the content of the scene (furniture, lighting, etc.), modify camera information (including ordinary cameras and track cameras)

-l Rasterize data generation: based on the scene and camera, use the FF engine to generate instance, normal, and depth maps
+- Rasterize data generation: based on the scene and camera, use the FF engine to generate instance, normal, and depth maps

-l Render data generation: based on the scene and camera, use the Vray engine to generate rgb images
+- Render data generation: based on the scene and camera, use the Vray engine to generate rgb images

-l Information extraction (Structure): extract scene or camera information to an output json file
+- Information extraction (Structure): extract scene or camera information to an output json file

 About DSL-Detailed description, please refer to [DSL Description Document](https://coohom.github.io/cloud-docs/)